Should I Lose Weight Before Building Muscle? Quick Summary

 After doing this for years and comparing it to the times when I was only focused on one goal, I noticed something.

-By working on building muscle and burning fat at the same time, I was able to stay leaner.
+By working on building muscle and burning fat at the same time, I was able to stay lean.
 Believe it or not, I've actually been able to maintain roughly the same body fat percentage over time, which is nice.

 Now, yes, I did have a low body fat percentage to start with.
 If I had more body fat, I probably would have decided to lose fat first.